-1.4 Financial assets and liabilities
+Note 1.4.
+Financial assets and liabilities

-Financial assets comprise Amounts due from group undertakings, Loans and advances to customers, Trade and other receivables and Cash and cash equivalents.
-Financial liabilities comprise Amounts due to group undertakings and Trade and other payables.
-Amounts due from group undertakings is assessed at the reporting date for impairment on a forward looking basis and where appropriate an expected credit loss ("ECL") is recognised on reasonable and supportive information.
+Financial assets comprise Amounts due from Group undertakings, Loans and advances to customers, Trade and other receivables and Cash and cash equivalents.
+Financial liabilities comprise Amounts due to Group undertakings and Trade and other payables.
+Amounts due from Group undertakings is assessed at the reporting date for impairment on a forward looking basis and where appropriate an ECL is recognised on reasonable and supportive information.